k78ma/quartz/content/4B/ECE 457A/Local Search.md

 ---
-title: "Local Search"
+title: Local Search
 tags:
-date: "2026-02-20"
+date: 2026-02-20
-aliases: "local search"
+aliases:
+  - local search
+  - greedy descent
+  - hill climbing
 ---
 Local search is essentially greedy descent:
 $$
 s_{k+1} \in  \underset{s' \in  N(s_{k})}{\operatorname{argmin}} E(s')
 $$
 where we always take the move that results in the lowest immediate cost.
-This is essentially [[Hill Climbing Search|hill climbing search]].
+This is essentially [[Hill Climbing Search|hill climbing search]] (but not for a tree).

 It's very effective at intensification/exploitation, but stops at local optimum relative to the neighborhood $N(\cdot)$.
 It cannot cross a barrier without allowing non-improving moves.